explainable AI robo-advisor

 What is conversational AI (conversational artificial intelligence)?

 A conversational AI chatbot can answer frequently asked questions (FAQs), troubleshoot issues and even make small talk -- contrary to the more limited capabilities of a static chatbot with narrow functionality.
-Static chatbots are typically featured on a company website and limited to textual interactions.
+Static chatbots are typically featured on a company website and are limited to textual interactions.
 In contrast, conversational AI interactions are meant to be accessed and conducted via various mediums, including audio, video and text.

 How does conversational AI work?